ArturoDent/find-and-transform/README.md

 * 2.2.0  Added the ability to run vscode commands **before** performing the find.
 &emsp;&emsp;Improved `^` and `$` regex line delimiter handling in `cursorMoveSelect`.

+* 2.3.0  Can now execute vscode commands with arguments.

 <br/>